karanthakakr04/devops-bootcamp-exercises/9 - AWS Services/chapter9-exercises.md

     - Default output format: Press Enter to use the default format (json).

 - [ ] **Task 3: Verify AWS CLI configuration**
-  - Run the following command to verify the configured credentials:
+  - Run the following command to verify the IAM identity and account information:

     ```bash
     aws sts get-caller-identity
     ```

+  - This command returns details about the IAM identity used to make the request, including the UserId, Account, and ARN.

-  - Run the following command to verify the configured region and output format:
+  - Run the following command to list the current configuration settings, including the default region and output format:

     ```bash
     aws configure list
     ```

+  - This command displays the AWS CLI configuration values, including the profile being used, access keys, region, and output format.

 ## Exercise 3